-The PR12 skiploader is designed for transporting materials contained in skips.
-The equipment allows the operator to lift and load empty and loaded skips onto the bed of the vehicle or lift and unload empty and loaded skips onto the ground.
+The PR 18 skiploader is designed for transporting materials contained in skips.
+The equipment allows the operator to lift and load, onto the bed of the vehicle and lift and unload, onto the ground, empty and loaded skips.

-In addition this equipment can be used to tip skips, provided that they have been designed for this purpose.
+In addition this equipment can be used to tip skips provided that they have been designed for this purpose.